Endoscopic Depth Estimation Based on Deep Learning: A Survey: Introduction

 \textit{Applications: }Endoscopic depth estimation has demonstrated significant clinical utility across various anatomical sites, including the oral cavity\cite{159}, respiratory tract\cite{157}, gastrointestinal tract\cite{157}, and uterine cavity\cite{158}.
-For oral examinations, accurate depth maps enable precise lesion localization and assist dental surgeons during operative procedures\cite{212,213}.
-In the respiratory tract, 3D airway reconstructions enhance the detection and assessment of pathological regions\cite{209,210}.
+For oral examinations, accurate depth maps enable precise lesion localization and assist dental surgeons during operative procedures\cite{213}.
+In the respiratory tract, 3D airway reconstructions enhance the detection and assessment of pathological regions\cite{286}.
 During gastrointestinal endoscopy, depth information aids in lesion staging and delineation of resection margins\cite{214}.
 For uterine cavity inspections, real-time 3D models of the uterine lumen facilitate hysteroscopic evaluation and guide interventional treatments\cite{215,216}.

-This survey covers the technical advancements in endoscopic depth estimation over the past decade, compiling and organizing more than one hundred relevant publications, and provides the first comprehensive survey of this field.
+This review provides a comprehensive summary of the field of endoscopic depth estimation, compiling and organizing over two hundred relevant publications.
 It systematically summarizes and categorizes the unique challenges in depth estimation for endoscopic scenarios, while analyzing the current state of research addressing these challenges.
 The paper also discusses deep learning–based monocular and stereo depth estimation methods in the context of endoscopic imaging, detailing both approaches.
-As shown in Figure~\ref{figure2}, an analysis of disease incidence and the number of endoscopy-related publications reveals a continuous increase in both clinical prevalence and academic output, emphasizing the importance and timeliness of this work \cite{105}.
+As shown in Figure~\ref{figure3}, an analysis of disease incidence and the number of endoscopy-related publications reveals a continuous increase in both the DALY rate and academic output, emphasizing the importance and timeliness of this work \cite{304}.